HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 RESTlike - incomplete, incorrect, over simplified
 ------------------------------------------------
-* One resources multiple representation (e.g. HTML, XML, JSON, etc)
+* One resource multiple representation (e.g. HTML, XML, JSON, etc)
 * Interface constrained to the standard methods of the protocol.
     * HTTP you use GET, POST, PUT and DELETE.
     * GET query and safe